jotavare/so_long/README.md

 | `E` | Map exit.                 |
 | `P` | Player starting position. |

-* The map must contain 1 exit, at least 1 collectible, and 1 starting position to be valid.
+- [x] The map must contain 1 exit, at least 1 collectible, and 1 starting position to be valid.
-* Map must be rectangular.
+- [x] Map must be rectangular.
-* Map must be closed/surrounded by walls.
+- [x] Map must be closed/surrounded by walls.
 If not, the program should return an error.
-* Check if there is a valid path in the map.
+- [x] Check if there is a valid path in the map.
-* The program must be able to parse any kind of map, as long it respects the rules.
+- [x] The program must be able to parse any kind of map, as long it respects the rules.
-* If a error/misconfiguration is encountered, it should return `Error\n` followed by a message.
+- [x] If a error/misconfiguration is encountered, it should return `Error\n` followed by an explicit message.

+Map `.ber` example:
 ```
 111111111111
 1001000000C1